You and I have one common goal.

 - Testing different copy

-It seems like we’re doing a good job improving the user experience and optimising each funnel step.
+It seems like we’re doing a good job improving the user experience and optimising every funnel step.

-Is there a more meaningful and profitable CRO we can do?
+Is there a more meaningful and profitable way to really maximise our conversion?

 Last night, I revisited one of the greatest and the most complex movies of all time – Inception.